?

 X-rays are available at Rotorua and Taupō hospitals.

-An x-ray is a high frequency, high energy wave form.
-It cannot be seen with the naked eye but can be picked up on Digital X-ray detectors.
-Although you may think of an x-ray as a picture of bones, a trained observer can also see air spaces, like the lungs (which look black) and fluid (which looks white, but not as white as bones).
+An X-ray is a high frequency, high energy wave form.
+It cannot be seen with the naked eye, but can be picked up on photographic film.
+Although you may think of an X-ray as a picture of bones, a trained observer can also see air spaces, like the lungs (which look black) and fluid (which looks white, but not as white as bones).

 What to expect?

-You may be required to change into a hospital gown for certain X-ray procedures.
-You will be asked to remain still in a specific position and hold your breath if required.
-There are staff present, but they will not remain in the room, they will be viewing the procedure constantly through a windowed control room.
-The examination time will vary depending on the type of procedure required, but as a rule it will take between 15-30 minutes.
+You will have all metal objects removed from your body.
+You will be asked to remain still in a specific position and hold your breath on command.
+There are staff present, but they will not necessarily remain in the room, but will speak with you via an intercom system and will be viewing the procedure constantly through a windowed control room.

 CTs are available at Rotorua and Taupo hospitals.
 CT scans produce three dimensional (3D) X-ray images using radiation.
 CT gives a clear picture of your body and can help doctors identify injury or diseases within the body.
 It provides more detailed information about your body than a plain X-ray.
 The CT scanner looks like a large donut - it is circular in shape.
 Patients are asked to lay on the table which will then move in and out of the CT scanner to acquire pictures.
 Staff and family members will not be allowed to stay in the CT scanning room, for safe practice.
 What to expect...
 There are many types of CT scans.
 You will be provided with instructions for your CT scan when your booking is made.
-On arrival you will be greeted by a radiology staff member who will explain your scan. appointment times vary, on average please allow 30 minutes for your CT scan.
+On arrival you will be greeted by a radiology staff member who will explain your scan.
+Appointment times vary, on average please allow 30 minutes for your CT scan.
 There could be a delay on your appointment time, as we also scan emergency and inpatients on our CT scanners.
 Some CT Scans may require contrast.
 When the radiology staff inform you that you require CT contrast, they will go through an explanation and questionnaire, to ensure you understand.
 CT contrast highlights all your organs, vessels and body parts and assists the doctors reporting your images to make a diagnosis.
 Radiology staff will talk you through the procedures for the CT scan and will be happy to answer any questions related to your scan.

-CTs are available at Rotorua and Taupo hospitals.
+CTs are available at Rotorua and Taupō hospitals.

 CT scans produce three dimensional (3D) X-ray images using radiation.
 CT gives a clear picture of your body and can help doctors identify injury or diseases within the body.
 It provides more detailed information about your body than a plain X-ray.